 Why it falls flat: Names a habit, not a talent.
 The minimalist 'that's it' tag tries to sell the joke but the matcher has nothing to react to or ask about — the prompt invited a demonstrable ability and got a maintenance task.

 The strongest answers name one small, demonstrable, slightly-absurd skill — the state-shape recognition, the 90-second sleep onset, the on-command animal noises.
-The skill has to be specific enough that the matcher can request a demo and absurd enough that the request feels playful rather than testing.
+The skill has to be specific enough that the matcher can request a demo.
 The most common failure is the humblebrag flip ('languages, six months') that uses the prompt to flex on a credential.
 The second is the abstract personality trait ('really good listener') that names a vibe, not a talent.
 The third is the habit-as-talent ('keeping plants alive') that refuses the prompt's demonstrability frame.
-The test: would the matcher naturally reply 'show me' or 'do it now'?
-If not, regenerate.

 What's a good "My hidden talent is..."
 Tinder answer?+